Ken and Carol Sopiak, March 19th, 2016

 AD: Those are beautiful.
 Thank you for sharing.

-CS: But anyway, that - as I said, it didn't show too much of the riot, because I guess you didn't want to focus on that too much.
+CS: But anyway, that — [pictures rustling as she puts them away] as I said, it didn't show too much of the riot, because I guess you didn't want to focus on that too much.
 You wanted to focus on a happy event.
-And that's what we tried to do, well, you know, and as you said, I think we did make people happy, and comfortable, and they were so glad that they could get out and have fun at activity.
+And that's what we tried to do, well, you know, and as you said, I think we did make people happy, and comfortable, and they were so glad that they could get out and have fun and activity.

 AD: Just to be able to get out, just be away from it.
-I can – I can see how that would be like, you know what, I – I could see, you know, both sides – people wanting to not go and then it's like you know what, why not.
+I can see how that would be like, you know what, I could see, you know, both sides: people wanting to not go and then it's like you know what, why not.
 Let's just go.